rickfay/z17-randomizer/README.md

   - Maiamai Map available by default
   - Map Swap icon available by default
   - Master Ore UI element present by default
-  - Experimental option "Night Mode" changes Hyrule's lighting until you visit Lorule
   - Remove Standard Mode option
+  - Experimental option "Night Mode" changes Hyrule's lighting until you visit Lorule.
+There are some performance issues on console, so not advised for races.

 ## Setup